praneybehl/pacman.js/README.md

 Prerequisites:

-This simulator requires Node.js and NPM to be installed on your system.
+This simulator requires Node.js (v8+ preferred) and NPM to be installed on your system.
 For instructions on installing please visit: https://nodejs.org/en/

-This project is written with EcmaScript2015(ES6) so running directly with node with result in errors.
+This project is written with EcmaScript2015(ES6/ES2015) so running directly with node with result in errors.
+To resolve that use the following:

 ```sh
 $ npm install